-Mornington Peninsula Shire and the Peninsula Writers’ Club invite local writers to apply for the Mayor's Short Story Writing Awards!
+Together with the Peninsula Writers’ Club, the Shire recently invited local emerging writers to apply for the Mayor's Short Story Writing Awards.

 The Awards aim to encourage and support Mornington Peninsula writers of all abilities, celebrate our diverse talent and showcase local stories and voices.

 Held for the first time in 2021, the Awards proved to be a huge success with 115 hopeful local writers submitting their creative fiction stories.

 This year, writers are invited to incorporate Soar as a theme or word to form inspiration for their stories.

 Soar: to fly or glide through the air, to rise or increase quickly, to rise to a great heights.

 - 8 – 12 years judged by author Coral Vass

 $500 prize and bookstore voucher